osisoft/OSI-Samples-OCS/basic_samples/Authentication/AuthorizationCodeFlow/PowerBI/README.md

 # Authorization Code Flow + PKCE Sample and Test for Power BI Desktop

 The OCS Connector for Power BI Desktop is used to get data from the OCS API into Power BI Desktop.
-The connector uses the OAuth Implicit with PKCE flow to connect to the API and get an access token.
+The connector uses the OAuth Authorization Code with PKCE flow to connect to the API and get an access token.

 ## Prerequisites